-The Cooperative Education program is designed to help students gain valuable experience in their field, develop contacts, build a stronger resume, and confirm career choice.
-The program combines 15 hours of weekly workplace experience with a seminar to prepare students before graduation to be ready for the working world.
+The seminar is designed to help students gain valuable experience in their field, develop contacts, build a stronger resume, and confirm career choice.
+The program combines approximately 15 hours of weekly workplace experience to prepare students before graduation to be ready for the working world.

-The seminar is available as traditional class, meeting 1 hour and 40 minutes a week, or on-line.
-Students need to contact a CO-OP coordinator to see if they are qualified.
+Students need to contact a Career Placement Officer to see if they are qualified.
 For acceptance into the program, there is a minimum G.P.A. of 2.5, have passed College Writing or English Composition I and a required number of credits depending on your course of study.
-The Career Placement program offers resume and interviewing workshops, job listings and other additional resources.
+The Career Planning office offers resume and interviewing workshops, job listings and other additional resources.

 - 4 credit course offering students the opportunity to gain workplace experience related to a student's program of study.

 - Offered each semester as Cooperative Work Experience Seminar I or II (LIBA 1010 or LIBA 1020).

-- A student typically works 195 hours in a supervised work experience while attending a weekly class seminar
+- A student typically works 195 hours in a supervised work experience while participating in an online seminar.

-- A student can earn academic credit for working part-time of full-time in a job related to their field of study
+- A student can earn academic credit for working part-time or full-time in a job related to their field of study.

-- Students can use their current position if it is related to their academic program, or students can contact the CO-OP office for assistance in finding a placement.
+- Students can use their current position if it is related to their academic program, or students can contact the Career Planning office for assistance in finding a placement.

-- Review the course requirements with a CO-OP coordinator.
-Generally most programs require a minimum of 24 credits before CO-OP can be done.
-The Liberal Arts Program and some other programs may vary so consult a coordinator.
+- Review the course requirements with a Career Placement Officer.
+Generally most programs require a minimum of 24 credits before the seminar can be done.
+The Liberal Arts Program and some other programs may vary so consult a Career Placement Officer.

-- Students can review with a CO-OP coordinator if their current job would be suitable for a CO-OP placement.
-Other students can contact the CO-OP office to find a position which meets their learning objectives.
+- Students can review with a Career Placement Officer if their current job would be suitable for an approved placement.
+Other students can contact the Career Planning office to find a position which meets their learning objectives.

 - Depending on their field of study, students work in a variety of private, public and non-profit agencies.

-- The CO-OP office has placed students in numerous companies throughout Rhode Island and Southeastern Massachusetts
+- The Career Planning office has placed students in numerous companies throughout Rhode Island and Southeastern Massachusetts

-- Students may seek approval to use their present job if it is related to their program of study, contact a CO-OP coordinator to see if your current job qualifies.
+- Students may seek approval to use their present job if it is related to their program of study.
+Please contact a Career Placement Officer to see if your current job qualifies.